grinntec/public.github.io/github-actions/terraform-to-azure-cicd/actions/build-matrix/README.md

 # Build Matrix from CI Modes GitHub Action

-This composite GitHub Action converts a JSON mapping of directory-to-mode into an array of objects, making it easy to use as a matrix in downstream jobs.
-It is ideal for dynamically generating test, validation, or deployment jobs based on the CI modes determined for multiple Terraform (or other) directories.
+This composite GitHub Action transforms a JSON mapping of directory names to CI modes (such as `{"test-00":"validate","test-01":"apply"}`) into an array of objects, allowing dynamic matrix job creation in downstream workflows.
+It is designed to automate testing, validation, or deployment pipelines for multiple Terraform (or other) directories.

 ---

 ## Features

+- **Input:**
-- **Input:** Accepts a JSON object mapping directory names to CI modes (e.g., `{"test-00":"validate","test-01":"apply"}`).
+  Accepts a JSON object mapping directory names to CI modes (e.g., `{"test-00":"validate","test-01":"apply"}`).

+- **Output:**
-- **Output:** Produces a JSON array of `{dir, mode}` objects suitable for use as a [matrix strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) in GitHub Actions.
+  Produces a JSON array of `{dir, mode}` objects, ready for use as a [matrix strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) in GitHub Actions.

+- **Validation:**
-- **Robust:** Validates the output and falls back to an empty matrix if the input is invalid.
+  Checks that the input is valid; outputs an empty matrix and emits a warning if input is invalid.

+- **Portable and Flexible:**
-- **Portable:** Works with any CI mode naming scheme.
+  Works with any directory and CI mode naming scheme.

 ---

-## Usage
+## Usage Example

-### With Other Actions

-This action is typically used after a step that determines which directories changed and what CI mode should be run in each (for example, after [determine-ci-mode](../determine-ci-mode/)).
+This action is typically used after a step that determines which directories changed and what CI mode should be run for each (such as `determine-ci-mode`).

 ```yaml
 jobs: